A Contextual Bandit Bake-off: Algorithms

 We now consider a variant of Thompson sampling which is usable in practice with optimization oracles.
 Thompson sampling provides a generic approach to exploration problems, which maintains a belief on the data generating model in the form of a posterior distribution given the observed data, and explores by selecting actions according to a model sampled from this posterior~\citep[see, \eg,][]{agrawal2013thompson,chapelle2011empirical,russo2017tutorial,thompson1933likelihood}.
 While the generality of this strategy makes it attractive, maintaining this posterior distribution can be intractable for complex policy classes, and may require strong modeling assumptions.
-In order to overcome such difficulties and to support the optimization oracles considered in this paper, we rely on an approximation of Thompson sampling known as the online Bootstrap Thompson sampling~\citep{eckles2014thompson,osband2015bootstrapped}, or bagging~\citep{agarwal2014taming}.
-This approach, shown in Algorithm~\ref{alg:bag}, maintains a collection of~$N$ policies $\pi_t^1, \ldots, \pi_t^N$ meant to approximate the posterior distribution over policies via the online Bootstrap~\citep{agarwal2014taming,eckles2014thompson,osband2015bootstrapped,oza2001online,qin2013efficient}, and explores in a Thompson sampling fashion, by averaging action decisions across all policies (hence the name \emph{bagging}).
+In order to overcome such difficulties and to support the optimization oracles considered in this paper, we rely on an approximation of Thompson sampling known as online Bootstrap Thompson sampling~\citep[BTS,][]{eckles2014thompson,eckles2019bootstrap,osband2015bootstrapped}, or bagging~\citep{agarwal2014taming}.
+This approach, shown in Algorithm~\ref{alg:bag}, maintains a collection of~$N$ policies $\pi^1, \ldots, \pi^N$ meant to approximate the posterior distribution over policies via the online Bootstrap~\citep{agarwal2014taming,eckles2014thompson,osband2015bootstrapped,oza2001online,qin2013efficient}, and explores in a Thompson sampling fashion, by computing the probability over policies of each action in a bagging style (hence the name \emph{Bag}).

 Each policy is trained on a different online Bootstrap sample of the observed data, in the form of interaction records.
-The online Bootstrap performs a random number $\tau$ of online updates to each policy instead of one (this is denoted by $\verb+oracle+^\tau$ in Algorithm~\ref{alg:bag}).
+The online Bootstrap performs a random number $\tau$ of online updates to each policy instead of one.
 We use a Poisson distribution with parameter~1 for~$\tau$, which ensures that in expectation, each policy is trained on~$t$ examples after~$t$ steps.
 In contrast to~\citet{eckles2014thompson,osband2015bootstrapped}, which play the arm given by one of the~$N$ policies chosen at random, we compute the full action distribution~$p_t$ resulting from such a sampling, and leverage this for loss estimation, allowing learning by reduction to off-policy optimization as in~\citet{agarwal2014taming}.
-As in the~$\epsilon$-greedy algorithm, Bagging directly relies on off-policy learning and thus all three reductions are admissible.
+As in the~$\epsilon$-greedy algorithm, Bag directly relies on off-policy learning and thus all three reductions are admissible.